 OCTOBER 5, 2013

 and the call for papers from the Journal of Computer Assisted Learning (JCal) which, ironically, although prestigious is a closed journal – Learning Analytics in Massively Multiuser Virtual Environments and Courses.
+In the last few months the number of published research papers, which focus on MOOCs has significantly increased and this looks to continue.
 In May eLearning Papers published a special issue on MOOCs – MOOCs and Beyond.
-Waite, M., Roberts, G., & Lovegrove, E.

 The Hazards of Groups and Group Work